OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

-# A Comprehensive Transaction Analysis Dashboard for a Luxurious Chained-Hotel Conglomerate
+# A Comprehensive Transaction Analysis Dashboard for a Luxurious Chained-Brand Hotel

 ## Table of Contents